IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/watsonx_troubleshooting_guide.md

 ![studentid-form](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/studentid-form.png)

-### How to use the API Key with my Student ID reservation?
+### How to use the API Key with my reservation?
-1. To enable the use of API Key with your student ID, open the project settings under Access Control.
+1. To enable the use of API Key, open the project settings under Access Control.

 ![studentid-dropdown](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/studentid-dropdown.png)